konstpan/jee-websocket-sample/README.md

 http://localhost:8090/jee-websocket-sample/index.xhtml

 Open two browsers and log in with different users.
-Application events are pushed to all clients, but user events target only the looged in user.
+Application events are pushed to all clients, but user events target only the logged in user.

 * Keycloak uses as user id the ID auto-generated when creating a user in keycloak admin interface.